spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 3. Authorize the cluster with AWS Account B for S3 bucket access.
 Update the IAM role to allow Palette clusters to assume it.

-The following sections will outline the prerequisites and the detailed steps to add an S3 bucket as the backup location in AWS Account B using the STS authentication method.
+Use the following steps to add an S3 bucket as the backup location using the STS authentication method when you have multiple cloud accounts.

 <br />

 ## Prerequisites

 * Both your Palette environment instance and the S3 bucket are hosted on AWS.
 This prerequisite is more applicable to self-hosted Palette and Palette VerteX customers.
-Palette SaaS in hosted in an AWS environment.
+Palette SaaS is hosted in an AWS environment.

 * An AWS account where you deploy Kubernetes clusters.
 This account will be referred to as *AWS Account A*.